 Holiday Crafting & Animal Cuddles at Rose Bridge Farm & Sanctuary

 Make it a holi-date in Maple Glen with your besties or significant other at the Rose Bridge Farm & Sanctuary for a glass etching and candle making workshop.
 On select Sunday's they will be offering their popular workshop with a holiday twist.
 Of course, what's a visit to Rose Bridge without some furry snuggles - before each workshop you'll have the opportunity to cuddle up with the cutest baby goats.
 Reservations are required to attend the workshops.

 Valley Forge National Historical Park is one of Montgomery County’s most popular destinations and one of the most important sites related to the American Revolution.
 As the site of the rebel army’s winter encampment, visitors can take a guided tour through the park to learn all about the army’s stay in Montco.
 Make sure to stop by the Encampment Store to pick up the perfect gift for your favorite history buff.

-Commemorate the 245th Anniversary of the March-In at Valley Forge National Historical Park
+Commemorate the 245th Anniversary of the March-In at Valley Forge National Historical Park on December 17

 On December 19, 1777, the Continental Army marched in to Valley Forge to begin its winter encampment.
 That first night is remembered each year with the March In program at the park.

 Indoor activities run from 9 AM to 5 PM in the Visitor Center at Valley Forge.
 Outdoor activities run from 11 AM to 6 PM, and kick off at 11 AM with a guided walk from the visitor center to Muhlenberg's Brigade led by reenactors from Spencer's Additional Continental Regiment.

 Skippack Village Illuminaire Nights